sfidanza/lamp/README.md

 ## Production box

-On the production box, create a .env file with the production credentials (you can use the .env.sample as base).
-Then, you can run the following `docker-compose` commands to start/stop the containers:
+First, adapt your `.env` file with the production credentials.
+The, for real production use, containers should be deployed on Docker Swarm.
+Images will be sourced from container hub or will have to be built locally before (through `docker-compose build` for example).
+To enable routing from the Traefik gateway, the corresponding `compose` file should be used as well:

-    docker-compose -f "docker-compose.yml" up -d --build
+    docker-compose -f docker-compose.yml -f docker-compose.traefik.yml config | docker stack deploy -c - lamp
-    docker-compose -f "docker-compose.yml" down
+    docker stack rm lamp